Faculty Leader – Science

 Key Stage 4

 We follow the AQA suite of GCSE Sciences, offering GCSE Biology, Chemistry and Physics to one set of pupils where they will gain a grade for each subject at the end of Year 11.
 The rest of the year group complete the GCSE Trilogy Science, which is a combination of all 3 science disciplines.
-The course consists of an equal split of Biology, Chemistry and Physics, all of which will be examined on at the end of Year 11 and will result in your daughter gaining two GCSE Science grades e.g. 7-7, 5-4
+The course consists of an equal split of Biology, Chemistry and Physics, all of which will be examined on at the end of Year 11 and will result in your child gaining two GCSE Science grades e.g. 7-7, 5-4

 There are 24 topics (25 for the triple scientists) which we commence at the start of Year 9 and finish in the spring of Year 11.
 This means pupils need to keep their exercise books and retain/understand a large amount of content for their final exams.